Dalai Lama Says Female Successor Would Have To Be Attractive

 He later added that if a woman became Dalai she should be attractive and spiritually enlightened.

 As The Inquisitr reported, these weren’t the only controversial statements that the Dalai Lama made during the interview.
 He also said that European governments should send back immigrants from the Middle East and Africa after they’ve been educated or equipped with the skills that they need.
-He said that if they were allowed to stay Europe would become Muslim or African and that idea didn’t seem to sit well with him.
+He said that if they were allowed to stay, Europe would become Muslim or African and that idea didn’t seem to sit well with him.

 “The whole Europe (will) eventually become Muslim country?
 Impossible.
 Or African country?
 Also impossible,” he said, before stating that it would be better to “keep Europe for Europeans.”

-Although it sounds like his opinions on immigration align with Donald Trump’s, the Dalai Lama had some scathing words for the US President.
-He told the BBC that he believes Trump lacks “moral principle.” and said that he was saddened by the way immigrant children were being treated and the Mexican border, The Independent notes.
+Although it sounds like his opinions on immigration align with Donald Trump’s, the Dalai Lama had some scathing words for the U.S. President.
+He told the BBC that he believes Trump lacks “moral principle,” and said that he was saddened by the way immigrant children were being treated at the Mexican border, The Independent notes.
 This is a clear contrast to the ambivalence he expressed about the president’s rhetoric when Trump was elected.

 “Sometimes I feel during the election, the candidate has more freedom to express,” he said in 2016.